-Japanese girls are in love with the ideal of resembling to being a Hafu but not actually being a Hafu.
+Japanese girls are in love with the idea of resembling being a Hafu but not actually being a Hafu.
 This is quite controversial I know.
 If you want to read more about the concept itself, please read my post on Hafu obsession.
 Anyways what most girls prefer to do is to have a hair tone that’s lighter than the original dark brown/black, have a permed hair because that looks non-Asian in itself.
 There are all sorts of stickers and of course also a pretty common plastic surgery procedure to eliminate the Asian eyelid ( what we call Mongolian eyelid) this way, the eye looks more Caucasian and it literally opens up.
-In fact eliminating the Asian eyelid can also seriously help in someone being able to really open their eyes in some cases.
-On the other hand, being full-blown Japanese is extremely important a concept in Japan.
+In fact, eliminating the Asian eyelid can also seriously help in someone being able to really open their eyes in some cases.
+On the other hand, being full-blown Japanese is extremely important as a concept in Japan.
 Therefore you can resemble a Hafu but in real it’s essential that you are 100% Japanese to have the approval of others.

 - Large eyes

-It’s no wonder that the Asian market is the largest market for all eye-enlarging make-up includink fake eye-lashes and contact lenses with specific eye enlarging effect.
-Large eyes is another poisonous feature which thanks to anime, has made all girls want bigger than life eyes.
+It’s no wonder that the Asian market is the largest market for all eye-enlarging make-up including fake eye-lashes and contact lenses with specific eye enlarging effect.
+Large eyes are another poisonous feature which thanks to anime, has made all girls want bigger than life eyes.
 While removing the double eyelid is already a good option to make eyes visibly larger, there are many who go even further than that and thanks to plastic surgery, they make their eyes larger.

 If you want to see what is essentially Japanese as a beauty icon, then it’s enough to look at a couple of photos of old-time geishas.
 They embody most of those characteristics which today’s Japanese men will find attractive.
 One key characteristic of any geisha’s look is the white skin.
 Japanese, unlike us in Europe, could never make friends with the concept of being tanned or even sunbathing.
 While here, being tanned means someone living a more luxurious lifestyle (ps. being or living by the sea) in Japan those are tanned means they work under the sun.
 And back in the old days, those were mostly peasants.
-To this day, darker skin is often paired up with someone being poor coming from a lower economical background meaning that she is not a „real” lady.
+To this day, darker skin is often paired up with someone being poor coming from a lower economic background meaning that she is not a „real” lady.
 In addition, those who spend a lot of time under the sun will look old quicker.
 Being exposed by the sun is considered wrong for a very long time in Japan.
-Their cosmetics often contain elements which help users gain a whiter skin.
-I will write an extensive post on the pros and key characteristics of Japanese cosmetics which are extremely popular all over the world.
+Their cosmetics often contain elements that help users gain whiter skin.
+I will write an extensive post on the pros and the key characteristics of Japanese cosmetics which are extremely popular all over the world.

 The perfection of imperfection

-On the other hand Japan is one of those few cultures, where people learn to value someone’s imperfections, especially if it’s paired up with a great deal of cuteness.
+On the other hand, Japan is one of those few cultures, where people learn to value someone’s imperfections, especially if it’s paired up with a great deal of cuteness.
 That’s why Japanese teenage magazines often feature girls who are not models like in Europe or the US but who look like any other regular girl.
 It doesn’t matter if their legs are not perfect or if their smile is not perfect, they are themselves and look cute the way there are.

 The straight nose

-Another present from the old times, long straight nose is supposed to give women a more noble look.
+Another present from the old times, the long straight nose is supposed to give women a more noble look.
 Many women use surgeries to make their nose appear longer for this reason.
 It’s important to note that long nose doesn’t equal big nose that’s another huge no-no.